My awards for the best sites to give you the best way to learn French online for free!

 Apps to Learn French

 Catherine Ousselin has a great resource page for Apps to learn French.
 Mainly dedicated at K-12 students, the list has 150 apps all reviewed with links.
 There are some paid apps, but a lot of free ones too.
-There are 8 different categories to choose from: Dictionaries, Vocabulary, Grammar, Media, Museums & Culture, Geography, Food & Shopping and Books & Songs.
-A special shout out to “French Apps for Kids”, a blog by Sylvia Duckworth, that is sadly not up-to-date, but worth a look too for apps for younger kids.
+There are 8 different categories to choose from: French Dictionaries, French Vocabulary, French Grammar, Media, Museums & Culture, Geography, Food & Shopping and Books & Songs.
+A special shout out to “French Apps for Kids”, a blog by Sylvia Duckworth, that is sadly not up-to-date, but worth a look too for apps for younger kids who want to learn French.

 The Citadel Library